piuswa/T-TWR/T-TWR/README_G2+3.md

 Both groups work together to implement the basic functionality needed to send and receive information via the radios.
 Then work is divided into two groups.

 ### Group 2 - Packet Format
 Group 2 focuses on creating a packet format that uses synchronisation to determine the beginning of the message and uses forward error correction.
-The packet is composed of two blocks, one block of fixed length containing the packet information including the length of the second block.
+The packet is composed of two blocks, one block of fixed length which holds the length of the second block.
 The second block contains the actual message.
-The packet info is chosen to have a length of 8 bits, limiting the message to 2^8-1 characters.
+The fixed size block is defined to have a length of 8 bits, limiting the maximum message length to 2^8-1 characters.
 For the forward error correction, every 4 bits are encoded using Hamming codes.

 ### Group 3 - Modulation